 — Visuals are processed 60,000x faster in the brain than text.
 (Source: Neo Mammalian Studios)

-— 15% of Google searches done by users on a daily basis have never been seen before.
+— 15% of Google searches done by users daily have never been seen before.
 (Source)

 — If mobile page load time changes from 1 second to 3 seconds, bounce rates increase 32% (source):